trussworks/Engineering-Playbook/infra/tf/terratest.md

 ## Run manually

-To run these tests "locally" against the `trussworks-ci` AWS account you'll need AWS access in our AWS organization.
-You'll need help from someone in #infrasec and follow the [setup instructions](https://github.com/trussworks/legendary-waddle/blob/master/docs/how-to/setup-new-user.md#setup-new-iam-user).
+To run these tests manually against the `trussworks-ci` AWS account you'll need AWS access in our AWS organization.
+You'll need help from someone in #infrasec and must follow the [setup instructions](https://github.com/trussworks/legendary-waddle/blob/master/docs/how-to/setup-new-user.md#setup-new-iam-user).

 You'll also need to install `aws-vault` and ensure your `./aws/config` file is setup correctly.